frvaillant/Switch-3-positions/readme.md

-#A 3 position switch
+#A 3 position switch by
-Author

     François Vaillant